tarwn/lessthandot-hugo/blogs/content/posts/2009-11-12-outer-join-order.md

   - Microsoft SQL Server

 ---
-I&#8217;m almost embarrassed to publish this but I have operated for years under a false assumption that I only recently discovered to be untrue.
+I'm almost embarrassed to publish this but I have operated for years under a false assumption that I only recently discovered to be untrue.
 Or, to perhaps state it better, to be unnecessary.
 When using an outer join, I have always tended to put the ON operators in the order of the join itself.
 So, for example, if my first table in a left join was table1, then my ON operators would always be table1.field1 = table2.field1.
 A more clear example is below.

 sql
 SELECT a.[field1], a.[field2]